-A collection agency calling you and not disclosing the name of the collection agency and the purpose of the call.
+A collection agency is calling you without disclosing the name of the collection agency or the purpose of the call.

-A collection agency calling you more than once within the same day without any valid, important reason to call you back within the same day.
+A collection agency calls you more than once within the same day without any valid, important reason to call you back within the same day.

-A collection agency calling you right after you hung up on the call with no invitation for a callback.
+A collection agency called you right after you hung up on the call with no invitation for a callback.

-A collection agent calling you and swearing at you in a way that makes you abused.
+A collection agent is calling you and swearing at you in a way that makes you feel abused.

-A collection agency repeatedly calling you during the same day with an intent to abuse, annoy, or harass you or anyone answering the phone.
+A collection agency repeatedly calls you on the same day with the intent to abuse, annoy, or harass you or anyone answering the phone.